Get

 Clicker training is a good option for dealing with this.
 Start in a quiet place in your home with minimal distractions.
 Over time, you’ll be able to work your dog up to more exciting environments.

-Have your dog walk around with you and every time they look at you, provide a click from the clicker and then give them a treat.
-A clicker is helpful because it allows you to “mark” the desirable behavior right when it happens, and then your dog will learn to associate the clicking sound with treats and praise.
+Have your dog walk around with you, and every time they look at you, provide a click from the clicker and then give them a treat.
+A clicker is helpful because it enables you to “mark” the desirable behavior right when it happens, and then your dog will learn to associate the clicking sound with treats and praise.

 10. Darting

-Some dogs don’t pull on their leash, but they instead choose to dart all over the place.
-Sometimes, this can even result in your dog darting into the road, into the path of a bicycle, or into other dangerous situations.
+Some dogs don’t pull on their leash but instead choose to dart all over the place.
+Sometimes, this can even result in your dog darting into the road, the path of a bicycle, or other dangerous situations.

 The Solution: